Turkmenistan: History

-Government
+Government and politics

 After over a century of being a part of the Russian Empire and then the Soviet Union (including 67 years as a union republic), Turkmenistan declared its independence on 27 October 1991, following the dissolution of the Soviet Union.

 Saparmurat Niyazov, a former official of the Communist Party of the Soviet Union, ruled Turkmenistan from 1985, when he became head of the Communist Party of the Turkmen SSR, until his death in 2006.
 He retained absolute control over the country as President after the dissolution of the Soviet Union.
 On 28 December 1999, Niyazov was declared President for Life of Turkmenistan by the Mejlis (parliament), which itself had taken office a week earlier in elections that included only candidates hand-picked by President Niyazov.
 No opposition candidates were allowed.

 The former Communist Party, now known as the Democratic Party of Turkmenistan, is the dominant party.
 The second party, the Party of Industrialists and Entrepreneurs, was established in August 2012, and an agrarian party appeared two years later.
 Political gatherings are illegal unless government sanctioned.
 In 2013, the first multi-party parliamentary elections were held in Turkmenistan.
 Turkmenistan was a one-party state from 1991 to 2012; however, the 2013 elections were widely seen as rigged.
 In practice, all parties in parliament operate jointly under the direction of the DPT.
 There are no true opposition parties in the Turkmen parliament.